Skip to main content

 Company Background and Funding History

-In June 2020, Republic Capital Group announced a strategic investment of $3.35 million in Creativemass—the Houston-based investment bank's first foray into fintech.
+In June 2020, Republic Capital Group announced a strategic investment of $3.35 million in Creativemass — the Houston-based investment bank's first fintech investment.
 Creativemass Holdings, Inc. was formed as a Delaware holding company to anchor U.S. expansion, with founder Michael Rouse serving as Founder and Managing Director.
-The enterprise targeted the wealthtech sector, which Grand View Research projects will reach $12.07 billion by 2030.
-As Crowdfund Insider reported, the company served a diverse client base spanning wealth and asset management, insurance, mortgage, broker-dealer, and accounting firms.
+The enterprise targeted the wealthtech sector, projected to reach $12.07 billion by 2030.
+The company served a diverse client base spanning wealth and asset management, insurance, mortgage, broker-dealer, and accounting firms.

-During 2021-2022, the company raised approximately $25 million and expanded from 30 employees to over 220—a sevenfold increase in headcount, according to the First Day Declaration.
-The company's employee count peaked at approximately 220 before the funding environment shifted.
-Tracxn data shows the company's primary industry classification as Financial Software.
+During 2021-2022, the company raised approximately $25 million and expanded from 30 employees to over 220, according to the First Day Declaration.
+Wages accounted for approximately 80% of total expenditure in 2022.
+The company reported negative EBITDA of approximately $4.8 million AUD in 2022.
+The company's primary industry classification was Financial Software.

 The Fintech Funding Contraction and Path to Distress

 The venture capital pullback of 2023 affected technology startups dependent on external funding.
-According to S&P Global Market Intelligence, global fintech venture capital funding declined from $143 billion in 2021 to $89.5 billion in 2022—a 37% decline—before declining further to approximately $43 billion in 2023, representing a 70% drop from peak levels in two years.
+Global fintech venture capital funding declined from $143 billion in 2021 to $89.5 billion in 2022 — a 37% decline — before declining further to approximately $43 billion in 2023, representing a 70% drop from peak levels in two years.
 The investment and capital markets segment within fintech experienced a sharper contraction, with funding dropping 72% year-over-year in 2023.
-TechCrunch reported that late-stage investments fell to their lowest levels since 2017, while early-stage companies received their least funding since 2016.
+Late-stage investments fell to their lowest levels since 2017, while early-stage companies received their least funding since 2016.
 Approximately 900 seed-stage fintechs that had raised $1 million or more in 2021 had not raised subsequent rounds.

 Rising interest rates, declining tech stock valuations, the war in Ukraine, a stalled IPO pipeline, and the March 2023 failure of Silicon Valley Bank coincided with the downturn.
-TechCrunch reports that startup failures rose 25.6% in 2024, with 966 VC-backed companies shutting down.
+Startup failures rose 25.6% in 2024, with 966 VC-backed companies shutting down.
+Some 254 Carta clients filed for bankruptcy in Q1 2024.
 Against this backdrop, Creativemass attempted to secure a capital raise of approximately $70 million with Goldman Sachs.
 The deal fell through in late 2023, and the company did not secure the funding.

 As liquidity tightened in late 2022, Creativemass executed a $5,717,527 Note-to-Equity Conversion on December 24, 2022.
 Under the Convertible Note Agreement's automatic conversion provisions, noteholder debt converted to equity upon the non-occurrence of a "Qualified Financing" event.
-The conversion immediately drew protests.
-According to the First Day Declaration, "a number of Holders protested their conversion, many stating its impropriety because it occurred on or near the Convertible Notes' maturity date."
+The conversion drew protests from noteholders.
+The First Day Declaration states that "a number of Holders protested their conversion, many stating its impropriety because it occurred on or near the Convertible Notes' maturity date."
 Management responded through informal channels rather than formal legal adjudication: approximately 5% of Convertible Notes were excluded from the conversion after their holders protested, while approximately 1% were settled to resolve claims of improper conversion.
-This differential treatment became a contested issue in the bankruptcy case, with the U.S. Trustee alleging that it served to benefit insiders.
+This differential treatment became a contested issue in the bankruptcy case.

 Creativemass Enterprises in Australia had relied on the country's R&D Tax Incentive program to fund product development, claiming approximately $19 million AUD in R&D tax credits.
 The Australian Taxation Office made a partial payment in December 2022, but on March 9, 2023, the ATO formally questioned the remaining $13.5 million AUD portion of the claim without providing a definitive disbursement timeline.